rr-developer/LUKS-on-Raspberry-Pi/index.md

 sdcard	/dev/mmcblk0p2	none	luks
 ```

 Everything is ready now to reboot.
-After rebooting, Raspbian will fail to start because we have configured a root partition that does not exist yet.
+After rebooting, Raspberry Pi OS will fail to start because we have configured a root partition that does not exist yet.
 After several equal messages indicating the failure, the ‘initramfs’ shell will show.

 ### Encrypting the root partition